 Balancing work and life can be a challenge!
 This working mom survival guide is a must-read for anyone struggling with getting it all done.

-Somewhere in those moments, you find time to play with the baby but still feels guilty that it’s not enough.
-By the time you’re finished eating, cleaning, showering, and preparing for tomorrow, it’s 9:30pm—and you’re just about ready to knock out for the night.
+Somewhere in those moments, I’d find time to play with the baby, but still felt guilty that it wasn’t enough.
+By the time I finished eating, cleaning, showering, and preparing for the next day, it was 9:30pm—and I was just about ready to knock out for the night.
+Never mind that I had to wake up at 5:20am the next morning to do it all over again.

-Circumstances and priorities aren’t the same for everyone.
-But how can you feel inspired to keep going with your job without neglecting the kids or feeling guilty for working?
+It’s no wonder many of us working moms find it difficult to manage a job along with household tasks.
+How can you feel inspired to keep going with your job without neglecting your home or feeling guilty for working?

-No matter the circumstances you’re in, you can feel organized and ahead, not frazzled and frustrated.
-By being mindful of how you focus your time and attention, you can balance work with spending time with the kids.
+No matter the circumstances we find ourselves in, I learned that we can feel organized and ahead, not frazzled and frustrated.
+By being mindful of how we focus our time and attention, we can balance work with spending time with the kids.

 Here’s how: